-145 Get Started
+158 Get Started

-Follow the workflow instructions and load the site object, corresponding to site BIM model and import the scan from the file site.e57.
+Follow the workflow instructions and load the site object, corresponding to site BIM model and import the scan from the file site.e57 then click on Next.

 Align model and scanned data (PREPARE)

 Both objects are not aligned together.
 For instance, choose to move the cloud toward the BIM model (select Scan to BIM Model at the startup of the alignment step).